 Globalization of social and cultural processes in the modern world.
-Globalization of socio-cultural processes Globalization of social processes in the modern world briefly
+Globalization of sociocultural processes Globalization of social processes in the modern world in brief

-At present, this idea of the formation of a single civilization on our entire planet has become widespread and developed; its strengthening in science and in the public consciousness was facilitated by the awareness globalization of social and cultural processes in the modern world.
+Currently, this idea of the formation of a single civilization on our entire planet has become widespread and developed; its strengthening in science and in the public consciousness was facilitated by the awareness globalization of social and cultural processes V modern world.

-The term "globalization" (from the Latin "globe") means the planetary nature of certain processes.
-The globalization of processes is their ubiquity and inclusiveness.
-Globalization is connected, first of all, with the interpretation of all social activity on Earth.
-In the modern era, all mankind is included in a single system of socio-cultural, economic, political and other connections, interactions and relations.
+The term “globalization” (from the Latin “globe”) means the planetary nature of certain processes.
+Globalization of processes means their ubiquity and comprehensiveness.
+Globalization is associated, first of all, with the interpretation of all social activities on Earth.
+In the modern era, all humanity is part of a single system of socio-cultural, economic, political and other connections, interactions and relationships.

-Thus, in the modern era, in comparison with past historical epochs, the general planetary unity of mankind has increased many times over.
-It is a fundamentally new supersystem: despite the striking socio-cultural, economic, political contrasts of various regions, states and peoples, sociologists consider it legitimate to talk about the formation of a single civilization.
+Thus, in the modern era, compared with past historical eras, the planetary unity of humanity has increased many times over.
+It represents a fundamentally new supersystem: despite the striking socio-cultural, economic, and political contrasts of various regions, states and peoples, sociologists consider it legitimate to talk about the formation of a single civilization.

-The globalist approach is already clearly visible in the previously discussed concepts of “post-industrial society”, “technotronic era”, etc. These concepts focus on the fact that any technological revolution leads to profound changes not only in the productive forces of society, but also in the whole way of life. of people.
+The globalist approach is already clearly visible in the previously discussed concepts of “post-industrial society”, “technotronic era”, etc. These concepts focus on the fact that any technological revolution leads to profound changes not only in the productive forces of society, but also in the entire way of life of people.

 Modern technological progress creates fundamentally new prerequisites for the universalization and globalization of human interaction.

-Thanks to the broad development of microelectronics, computerization, the development of mass communication and information, the deepening of the division of labor and specialization, humanity is united into a single socio-cultural integrity.
-The presence of such integrity dictates its own requirements for humanity as a whole and for an individual, in particular:
+Thanks to the widespread development of microelectronics, computerization, the development of mass communication and information, the deepening division of labor and specialization, humanity is uniting into a single socio-cultural integrity.
+The presence of such integrity dictates its requirements for humanity as a whole and for the individual, in particular:

-– society should be dominated by the orientation towards the acquisition of new knowledge;
+– the society should be dominated by the attitude towards acquiring new knowledge;

 – mastering it in the process of continuous education;